Meta-AF: Meta-Learning for Adaptive Filters: Beamforming Ablation

 The GSC beamformer also assumes access to a steering vector, $\mathbf{v}_{\freq}$.
-Estimating the steering vector is well studied~\cite{gannot2017consolidated}, and we use the normalized first principal component of the source covariance matrix,
+While estimating the steering vector is well studied~\cite{gannot2017consolidated}, it remains non-trivial for real-world applications.
+For our case, we assume access to a clean speech recording $\mathbf{s}_{\freq}[\frame]$ and first compute